-In Malaysia, due to the multi-ethnic and religious makeup, marriages in Malaysia are a colourful and meaningful affair that is full of tradition and grandeur.
+In Malaysia, due to the multi-ethnic and religious makeup, marriages are a colourful and meaningful affair that is full of tradition and grandeur.
 Come as we look at the various ways each culture celebrates this celebration of love:

 There are 3 main stages of a Malay Wedding which are the merisik (asking the hand in marriage), akad nikah (wedding solemnisation), and bersanding (wedding reception).